It's been more than a decade since "Baywatch" left the airwaves. Click on to see what the show's stars have been up to since then.

 Erika Eleniak's time on "Baywatch" paralleled Warlock's.
 She played rookie lifeguard Shauni McClain starting in the show's pilot episode, with her character eventually marrying Warlock's Eddie Kramer and eventually leaving the show at the same time he did.

-After leaving "Baywatch" in 1992, Eleniak landed movie roles including "Under Siege," "The Beverly Hillbillies" and "Chasers."
+After leaving "Baywatch" in 1992, Eleniak landed roles in movies such as "Under Siege," "The Beverly Hillbillies" and "Chasers."
 Following that, her career has mostly consisted of TV movies and direct-to-video releases.
-Her most recent credits include guest spots on "CSI: Miami" (pictured) and "Desperate Housewives," both in 2010, and the 2012 Lifetime Movie Network movie "Holiday Spin."
+Her most recent credits include guest spots on "CSI: Miami" and "Desperate Housewives," both in 2010, and the Lifetime Movie Network movie "Holiday Spin" and Christian-themed film "Meant to Be," both in 2012.

 Donna D'Errico got her "Baywatch" initiation as Donna Marco on the spin-off "Baywatch Nights" in 1996 and began appearing on the main show soon after.